 Use of herbal preparations can be traced back as far as ancient Egypt, China, India, and Sumeria, and formulations have been expanded upon over the centuries [9,10].
 Many patients consider "natural" herbal remedies to be completely free of unwanted side effects [11-13].
 This is concerning since many herbal products have biological activity that can lead to severe toxicity or that interact with each other or prescription medications.
 Fewer than 40 percent of patients disclose to their clinician that they are using these products [1,2,14].

 DATABASE OF DRUGS, HERBS, AND SUPPLEMENTS ASSOCIATED WITH HEPATOTOXICITY

-A searchable database of drugs, herbal medications, and dietary supplements has been developed by the National Institutes of Health .
+Over 1000 medications and herbal products have been implicated in the development of drug-induced liver injury, and the list continues to grow [15,16].
+A searchable database of drugs, herbal medications, and dietary supplements associated with hepatotoxicity has been developed by the National Institutes of Health .

 In 1962, the Kefauver-Harris Drug Amendment was introduced, which required that all over-the-counter and prescription products show proof of safety and efficacy .
 CAMS were assigned to the food supplement category and had a lower threshold of required evidence for safety .
 An attempt by the Food and Drug Administration (FDA) in the early 1990s to develop more strict regulations was met with significant opposition by supplement manufacturers, lobbyists, and consumers.